 The same can be said of doubt.
 When you are infected with doubt it forces you to seek answers to your questions.
 It forces you to rely on God because you don’t have it all figured out.
 If you let it, ultimately, doubt can make you stronger because your faith has been confirmed.

-Faith is willing to risk, or bank, all on the belief of the unseen world.
-Faith is not based on physical evidence, rather a conviction that I am willing to stake my life on.
+Here’s how I define my faith that helps me live with my doubts: Faith is willing to risk, or bank, all on the belief of the unseen world.
+Faith is not based solely on physical evidence, rather a conviction that I am willing to stake my life on.

-Sometimes I wish I could go back.
-Early on in my journey things were more black and white.
+Early on in my faith journey things were more black and white.
 Right and wrong.
 You were either in or out.
 Sometimes I think it would be so nice to go back to when things were so clear.
-But at the same time my doubt has grown and deepened my faith in a way that I wouldn’t trade for anything.
+But at the same time, my doubt has grown and deepened my faith in a way that I wouldn’t trade for anything.